asht0nmb/coffee-scheduler/README.md

-## In-progress - expected completion: August 2025
+## **In-progress - expected completion: August 2025**

 ## Coffee Chat Scheduler
-For when you send 8 cofee chat emails and don't know how to find 24 potential times
+For when you send 8 coffee chat emails and don't know how you are going to find 24 potential times, let alone remember not to double-book.

 * Pending events logs
 * GCal integration